Brakebein/DokuVis/server-setup.md

 DokuVis requires four tables to run.
 First, create a new database named `db_dokuvis`.

-To create the tables, execute following queries:
+To create the tables and triggers, execute following queries:

 ```sql
 CREATE TABLE IF NOT EXISTS `projects` (